PJArcher2k/rag-book/README.md

-# Production RAG: Companion Repository
+# Beyond the Demo: Building RAG Systems That Actually Work -- Companion Repository

 This repository contains the complete source code referenced in *Beyond the Demo: Building RAG Systems That Actually Work*.